datasciencecampus/DSCA_Version-control-with-Git-Github/README.md

-# Github-for-beginners
+# Git and Github for beginners
-A repo to deposit teaching material for Github for Beginners
+A repo to deposit teaching material for "Version control with Git and Github"

 **Description**